Exciting engineering challenges with great prizes

 • Caia Schlessinger

-Caia Schlessinger over 10 years ago
+Caia Schlessinger about 11 years ago

 Che's idea are innovative because they are practical yet cutting edge.
 They are sleek and cost effective so they are actually buildable.